netsec-ethz/scion-apps/pkg/shttp/README.md

 where `local` is the local (UDP)-address of the server.

 ### Proxy combines the client and server implementation
 The proxy can handle two directions: From HTTP/1.1 to SCION and from SCION to HTTP/1.1.
-It's idea is to make resources provided over HTTP accessible over the SCION network.
+Its idea is to make resources provided over HTTP accessible over the SCION network.

 To use the proxy, consider the proxy example in _examples.
 This implementation detects from the format of the `remote` and `local` argument if it should listen on SCION/HTTP/1.1 and proxy to SCION/HTTP/1.1.